 4 Methods to Fix Brightness control not working in Windows 10/11

-Most of the time after installing or uninstalling software, changing PC configurations, editing the registry or other settings, cause Brightness Control Key is Not Working problem in Windows 10 and Windows 11.
-Here, in this article, I will describe some of the most effective ways to fix brightness issues in ACER, LENOVO, DELL, ASUS, SONY, etc laptop.
+Most of the time, after installing or uninstalling software, changing PC configurations, editing the registry, or modifying other settings, the Brightness Control Key Not Working problem may occur in Windows 10 and Windows 11.
+In this article, I will describe some of the most effective ways to fix brightness issues on laptops from manufacturers such as ACER, LENOVO, DELL, ASUS, SONY, and more.

 Method 2: Update Windows 10 Display Driver